tfistiak/tektontrades.co/content/english/_index.md

     bulletpoints:
       - "Built to the size you need"
       - "Built to the style you desire"
-      - "Built with your budget in mind"
+      - "Built to look like original work"
     button:
       enable: true
       label: "Explore our work"